pivotal-cf/docs-phd-ds/troubleshooting copy.md

                 id="bosh"></a>
         </p>
         <h1>Using BOSH Director to Examine a PHD Deployment</h1>
-        <p>You can use the BOSH command-line tools to log in to the BOSH Director to run diagnostic commands that examine a Pivotal CF installation, including your Pivotal HD on-demand service instances.
+        <p>You can use the BOSH command-line tools to log in to the BOSH Director to run diagnostic commands that examine a PCF installation, including your Pivotal HD on-demand service instances.
 Each service instance is a separate BOSH deployment.
 The BOSH Director runs on a virtual machine that Ops Manager deploys on the first installation of the Ops Manager. </p><p>You can <a
                 href="https://github.com/cloudfoundry/bosh"
                 shape="rect"
                 style="text-decoration:none;">download the BOSH CLI</a> and run it from a host of your choosing.
 Or you can SSH into the Pivotal HD Service Broker, where the BOSH CLI is already installed. <br